-By mid-July 2022, the 5 authorities (Denmark, Germany, Norway, Sweden, and The Netherlands) will submit the dossier for the proposal of restriction of PFAS to the European Chemicals Agency.
+By mid-January 2023, the 5 authorities (Denmark, Germany, Norway, Sweden, and The Netherlands) will submit the dossier for the proposal of restriction of PFAS to the European Chemicals Agency (ECHA).

 Soon after, ECHA will open a public consultation to collect information from all interested parties: this is your chance to make your voice heard!

 ECHA will be looking for information about chemical properties of PFAS as well as on the socioeconomic impact of a possible restriction (more information: ECHA website).

 The EFCTC will soon publish highlights form the Socio Economic Assessment conducted in 2022; to complement that information, EFCTC will work with Ricardo Energy & Environment on a Risk Management Options Analysis (RMOA) on a group of F-gases.

 We welcome any industry association that would be interested in joining the effort.

 Feel free to contact us if you have questions!

 HFCs, HFOs and HCFOs are a distinct subset and due to their properties are not commonly regarded as PFAS.

 Per- and polyfluoroalkyl substances (“PFAS”) covers a broad range of substances that according to currently accepted terminology contain at least one perfluoralkyl group.
 HFCs, HFOs and HCFOs are not commonly regarded as PFAS.
 They break down in the atmosphere to substances that naturally occur in the environment.
 They have a defined atmospheric lifetime, measured in days or months for HFOs and HCFOs, and years or decades for HFCs.